pwinckles/card-game-rules/invented/Skatkopf.md

 In Grand games, a plain suit is not elevated to trump.
 Only the jokers and jacks are trump.
 In Baby Grand, the declarer is allowed to pickup the kitty and make an exchange.
 In Grand Hand, there is no exchange.

-## Leaster ##

-When no one bids a Leaster is played.
-Everyone plays for themselves, and the goal is to be the player who takes the fewest points.
-However, in order to win, you must also take at least one trick.
-The player who takes the final trick also takes the cards in the kitty.

 ## Play ##